 My team took a direction to explore and investigate how the food landscape would change in the city with the influx of immigrants.
 A service was designed which catered to immigrants, local shop owners and local citizens by keeping in mind the need of demand, supply and ecological constraints.
-Equal importance was given to each stakeholder and the concept for empowering the immigrants so was given attention so that they could integrate in the society organically over time.

 In 2048, the high price of foods from a region of the world affected by climate changes forces the last falafel shop in Copenhagen to close its doors.
 All around the world, climate change has displaced populations and reduced the food production of ingredients like chickpeas that are facing an acute shortage.
 As prices rise, governments have started introducing new measures to regulate access to the food goods affecting their citizens.

 To counter these restrictions, Denmark passed a new immigration policy to reintroduce the once cherished exotic tastes to its citizens, the food visa.

 Rare natural ingredients are now distributed by embassies to corner stores in the city who then resell these ingredients to the holders of a foreign passport from the food’s country of origin.
 In this food market, the rest of the locals must purchase their exotic foods directly from those who hold special access to it.

 To facilitate these exchanges, we created Lokal Treats – a service that facilitates the exchange of ethnic food items between newly-arrived climate migrants and the locals of Copenhagen.